TehShrike/shiz/readme.md

 It is also a [`better-emitter`](https://github.com/TehShrike/better-emitter) emitter that emits these events:

 - `change`: this is the event you should subscribe to.
-It will fire on the tick after any changes happen, allowing you to recalculate values lazily.
+It will fire in a microtask after any changes happen, allowing you to recalculate values lazily.
 - `dirty`: this fires *every* time an upstream value changes.
 Don't call `get` every time this event fires, or else you'll cause a lot of extra recalculation.

 ## License